EricWVGG/EricWVGG.github.io/sanity-nextjs-store-finder.md

 })
 ```

 Yes, -90 to 90 and -180 to 180 are the valid ranges for latitude and longitude figures!

-If you don’t have lat/lng coordinates, I’m going to follow up this tutorial with another on populating Sanity with a spreadsheet of locations and automatically pulling coordinates; for now, just fake it with some made-up numbers.
+If you don’t have lat/lng coordinates, I’m going to follow up this tutorial with [two approaches for getting this data](#follow-up-tutorial); for now, just fake it with some made-up numbers.

 Add this to your existing Sanity schema: